 The risks described below are not exhaustive; it remains incumbent upon the individual investors to assess the risk inherent in each one of their investments and then to forge their own opinions.
-Shareholders are exposed to the following main risks:

 The Fund is not a guaranteed fund and returns can be negative.
 The performance of the Fund may not be consistent with the objectives of investors and their investment (after deduction of fees) may not be fully returned.